Commonly asked questions about We Make HASTE:

 Q: How can I make a difference?
 I don’t have any power.

-A: You do have power to act and to educate yourself - what you choose to buy and use, how you choose to act, and how you discuss these issues is with your family and friends is within your power.
+A: You do have the power to act and to educate yourself.
+Vote if you can.
+What you choose to buy and use, how you choose to act, and how you discuss these issues with your family and friends is within your power.
 Start a conversation about sustainability with a friend or a family member and educate yourself on the issues.
 You can be one of the many important parts of the solution.